Jerame Tuman: College career

 Tuman played college football at the University of Michigan, playing tight end.
 He joined the Wolverines in 1995, and graduated after the 1998 season, earning first-team All-Big Ten honors in 1996, 1997, and 1998.
 He was also named an All-American by several news outlets in 1997.

 Tuman was the starting tight end for the 1997 undefeated team named national champions by the Associated Press, and scored the decisive touchdown in the 1998 Rose Bowl victory over Washington State which secured their undefeated season.

 During his time at Michigan, Tuman was part of an offensive bread and butter play with quarterback Brian Griese, in which Griese rolled out on a play-action bootleg to find an open Tuman.
 The play was run successfully throughout the 1997 season, including 4 times against Colorado and for a go-ahead score in the 1998 Rose Bowl.

 Professional career

 Pittsburgh Steelers

-He was selected with the third pick of the fifth round of the 1999 NFL draft by the Pittsburgh Steelers.
+He was selected with the third pick of the fifth round (136th overall) of the 1999 NFL draft by the Pittsburgh Steelers.
 He spent 9 years with the Steelers, primarily as the second-string tight end.
 Most of his playing time was during two tight end sets and on special teams.
 On February 22, 2008, he was released by the Steelers.